Manager of Player Development (IA, IL, KS, MO, NE, WI)

 Dan Jablonic currently serves as a manager of player development for USA Hockey, a role he assumed in November 2022.
-Previously, he served youth hockey associations in Illinois, where he is a leading resource for age-appropriate programming, training, competition and long-term athlete development.
+Previously, he served youth hockey associations in Illinois, where he continues to be a leading resource for age-appropriate programming, training, competition and long-term athlete development.

-Jablonic served most recently as hockey director at the Kettler Capitals Iceplex in Arlington, Virginia, leading Kettler’s in-house Rooftop program and Caps Academy.
+Before USA Hockey, Jablonic served as the hockey director at the Kettler Capitals Iceplex in Arlington, Virginia, leading Kettler’s in-house Rooftop program and Caps Academy.
 Additionally, Jablonic served as hockey director for the Washington Little Caps youth hockey program, which experienced unprecedented growth and success as a USA Hockey Model Association.
 During his six years at Kettler, Jablonic instituted a shift to ADM-recommended on- and off-ice programing, a decision that helped spur a 50 percent increase in player participation totals and a string of five consecutive Potomac Valley championships at each eligible birth year for the Little Caps.
 The Little Caps 14U and 15-only teams qualified for the 2017 USA Hockey Youth Tier I National Championships as district champions.

 As a player, Jablonic skated with Blaine (Minn.)
 High School and then in the United States Hockey League (USHL) before enrolling at the University of Minnesota Duluth, where he played NCAA Division I hockey with the Bulldogs from 1993-97.
 Jablonic earned a bachelor’s degree in psychology from UMD in 1997.
 He then played professionally in the ECHL before finishing his playing career with Skelleftea AIK in Sweden.